 • 2005: Kiran Parkhe ’07

-Hannah Croasdale Award
+Hannah T. Croasdale Award

-The Guarini School awards the Hannah Croasdale Award for academic excellence annually to the graduating PhD recipient who best exemplifies the qualities of a scholar.
+The Guarini School awards the Hannah T. Croasdale Scholar Award for academic excellence annually to the graduating PhD recipient who best exemplifies the qualities of a scholar.
 This award recognizes personal qualities of intellectual curiosity, dedication, and commitment to the pursuit of new knowledge and to teaching, as well as a sense of social responsibility to the community of scholars.

 • 2009: Geoff Goehle PhD ’09